linto-ai/linto-stt/kaldi/README.md

-# LINTO-PLATFORM-STT
+# LinTO-Platform-STT-Kaldi

-LinTO-platform-stt is the transcription service within the [LinTO stack](https://github.com/linto-ai/linto-platform-stack).
+LinTO-Platform-STT-Kaldi is the transcription service within the [LinTO stack](https://github.com/linto-ai/linto-platform-stack) based on Speech-To-Text (STT) models trained with [Kaldi](https://github.com/kaldi-asr/kaldi).

-LinTO-platform-stt can either be used as a standalone transcription service or deployed within a micro-services infrastructure using a message broker connector.
+LinTO-Platform-STT-Kaldi can either be used as a standalone transcription service or deployed within a micro-services infrastructure using a message broker connector.

 ## Pre-requisites